-It's possible that the 400 Bad Request error actually isn't anything wrong from your end and it's something they (site owner) need to fix, in which case letting them know about it would be very helpful to solve this issue.
+It's possible that the 400 Bad Request error is something a site owner will need to fix, in which case letting them know about the problem may be helpful for site access.

 See also Article: Google - Chrome Browser Maintenance